Research Centers

 RTI is partnering with Solve ME/CFS Initiative to engage the patient community in its research efforts.

-Center Director, Linda Morris Brown, MPH, DrPH
+Center Associate Director, Linda Morris Brown, MPH, DrPH

-Center Director, Linda Morris Brown, MPH, DrPH Linda Morris Brown, MPH, DrPH, is a senior research epidemiologist at RTI International.
+Center Associate Director, Linda Morris Brown, MPH, DrPH Linda Morris Brown, MPH, DrPH, is a senior research epidemiologist at RTI International.
 In this capacity, Dr. Brown directs data coordinating centers for large multi-site clinical trials and epidemiologic studies; conducts epidemiologic research and analyzes epidemiologic data for large-scale, multi-disciplinary studies in the United States and worldwide; and performs quality assurance data audits of health data.
-Dr. Brown is the Center Director for RTI's Data Management and Coordinating Center for the ME/CFS Collaborative Research Network.
+Dr. Brown is the Center Associate Director for RTI's Data Management and Coordinating Center for the ME/CFS Collaborative Research Network.
 Before joining RTI, Dr. Brown served for 30 years as a Commissioned Officer in the U.S. Public Health Service at the National Cancer Institute at the National Institutes of Health and was Assistant Chief in the Division of Cancer Epidemiology and Genetics for 10 years.

 Interested in participating in research?